revanthstrakz/product-docs/README.md

 Ensure you are running Windows 11 or a fairly recently updated version of Windows 10 (version 1709, build 16299).

 #### Steps to Install Git, VSCode and Docker Desktop
-1. **Open Powershell** - Press the Start button, type "Powershell", and press Enter to launch it.
+1. **Open Command Prompt** - Press the Start button, type "Command Prompt", and click or press Enter to launch it.

 2. **Install Git:**
    ```powershell